 1. less. decreasing our needs and calming our desires for more would decrease the urgency felt by the manufacturer to produce more and quickly...decreasing the pressure for inhumane treatment of all involved.

 2. value our leather pieces. we can adopt the thinking of a generation or two back...the article refers to a time when receiving one's first leather bag was a rite of passage...this bag would be treasured for years to come. i'd love for that mindset to reside within me.

 3. buy quality vintage. leather has a long life, so pieces can be enjoyed by many hands and feet.

 4. choose classics that won't go out of style.

 5. care for what we have. condition that leather. help pieces keep their shape when stored.

-7. take only what you need. i saw a pair of vintage frye boots at the thrift store the other day, but decided to leave them for another to discover.
+7. take only what we need. i saw a pair of vintage frye boots at the thrift store the other day, but decided to leave them for another to discover.

-i believe that the leather industry could be completely sustainable...with humane treatment of each and every human + animal...if we consumed in proportion to need + we are willing to pay for what we get + the profits are shared down the supply chain. together as consumers, we can require that. each dollar spent is a vote!
+consuming in proportion to need + being willing to pay fair prices for our purchases could allow profits to be shared down the supply chain. together as consumers, we can require that. each dollar spent is a vote!